Share this page

 You must place the cursor in that cell before you can begin your "macro".
 You'll see why later on.

 A new window will open asking you for some information about the new macro.
 The first box asks you for the name that you give to this macro.
 You can also put a letter or a number in the shortcut box.
 You'll be able to execute the macro by pressing theCTRL and a keys.
 You can place in any letter or number that you want.
 The shortcut key is compulsory.

 The window asks you if you want to store the macro in this file or in another worksheet file.
 It's possible "to reuse" the macro commands in a personal macro file.
 The same macro can then be used for several files.
 But this is only for those that are really serious about using macros.

 Give a name to your macro.
 It should represent the actions that will be done such as " Printing_the_budget" .
 The name of the macro cannot have any spaces.
 An underline can be used to link words.
 It's also possible to have a shortcut key to activate a macro command.
 This avoids you having to go into the Tools menu, followed by the Macro, Macro commands, select the macro of your choice and pressing on the Execute button.

 the data as shown in the picture above.

 As soon as you press the OK button, the window disappears and a small toolbar appears in its place.
 This small toolbar has only two buttons.
-The first one is to stop the macro from recording.
+The first one is to stop the macro from record.
 The second is to activate or deactivate the relative reference option.
 This can be important according to the type of macro that you want to carry out.
 You do not activate this option if you want the macro to do whatever you want it to do at always the same location.
 You activate this option if you want the macro to start where the active cursor is located.
 There will be more details of this option a little later on this page.

 Press the second button to be sure that the relative option is activated.
 (It's very important for this demonstration).